In this article

 Additionally enable the second option

-(Create a caching file for mobile visitors) in case you use one of the plugins mentioned above or in the option’s description, or in case your site loads any resources on mobile devices only.
+) in case you use one of the plugins mentioned above or in the option’s description, or in case your site loads any resources on mobile devices only.

 🛠 WP Rocket will serve a separate cache file to phones, different to the one tablets and desktop computers would receive.